 System and study species

 The Florida Everglades is a shallow, expansive (~915,000 ha), subtropical, oligotrophic wetland covering much of southern Florida (Richardson, 2010; Figure 1).
 Rainfall is seasonal with approximately 80% of rain falling from June-November (Gaiser et al., 2012) which produces intra-annual water depth fluctuations of ≥ 60 cm.
 The degree of water level recession and depth in the dry season is a function of rainfall and water management decisions.
 Historically, water flowed in a single shallow sheet from Lake Okeechobee at slow velocity across the spatial extent of the Everglades (i.e., sheet flow; Sklar et al., 2005), but flow was reduced or eliminated after compartmentalization and drainage.
 Drainage of the Everglades altered the hydrologic conditions by increasing water depths in some areas but decreasing depths in others.
 Within the Everglades, the ridge-slough landscape originally covered 55% of the Everglades (McVoy et al., 2011), but now covers ~44% (Richardson, 2010).
-In the ridge-slough landscape, ridges and sloughs differ slightly by elevation (~10-15 cm) which changes the likelihood of seasonal flooding and drying.
-The likelihood of seasonal flooding and drying differentiates distinct habitat/vegetation patches.
-The lowest elevation slough habitats dry to sediment surfaces every 3-10 years and are dominated by floating vegetation like lilies (Nymphaea odorata) or emergent spike-rushes (Eleocharis spp.).
+In the ridge-slough landscape, ridges and sloughs differ slightly by elevation (~10-15 cm) . which produces habitat/vegetation patterning.
+The lowest elevation slough habitats dry to sediment surfaces every 3-10 years and are dominated by floating vegetation like water lilies (Nymphaea odorata) or emergent spike-rushes (Eleocharis spp.).
 Sloughs are interspersed with higher elevation ridges dominated by sawgrass (Cladium jamaicense) that dry most years (Zweig & Kitchens, 2008).
 Ongoing hydro-restoration of the Everglades ecosystem aims to restore hydro-patterns to improve conditions for wildlife and natural communities (National Academies of Sciences, Engineering and Medicine 2021).

-The FAS is the largest native gastropod in freshwaters of North America (Pennak 1953), inhabits shallow lakes and wetlands, and typically occurs at low adult densities (<<1/m2) in southern Florida (Gutierre et al., 2019).
-The FAS is a critical resource for the endangered Snail Kite (Rostrhamus sociabilis; Cattau et al., 2014), so improving the conditions for FAS populations is imperative.
+The FAS is the largest native gastropod in freshwaters of North America (Pennak 1953), inhabits shallow lakes and wetlands, and currently occurs at low adult densities (<<1/m2) in southern Florida (Gutierre et al., 2019).
 Snails grow from 3-4 mm shell length (SL) at hatching to > 40 mm SL as large adults and do not live beyond 1.5 years (Hanning, 1979).
 Most reproduction (~70%) occurs during cooler spring seasons when water levels are declining, and some reproduction occurs (~30%) during warmer early summer when water levels are rising (Barrus et al., 2023; Hanning, 1979).